Docs / Concepts

 Memory

-Memory is how your viber maintains context and remembers what has been discussed, decided, and produced.
+Memory is how your task maintains context and remembers what has been discussed, decided, and produced.
 It enables truly resumable work — you can come back after days and pick up where you left off.

 Two Components